SteveBarnett/Remixing/_thinking/self-acceptance-practices.md

 - Our idea of happiness can be the main obstacle keeping us from happiness.
 - Question our beliefs about what we think our life should be and to turn our effort toward full presence of how it is.

-## From my Metta practice

-- I find it easy to direct metta outwards.
-- I find it powerful when I imagine someone directing metta at me.
-    - I find it very powerful when it's a mirror of something I find easy to give someone else.
-- I find it very difficult to direct metta at myself.

 ## Earlier notes

 Some bits of these have been remixed above.